neverRare/stringed/computation.md

 # Stringed Computation

 This doc explains high-level computation on Stringed.
-It assumes you know syntax and semantics of Stringed and how it is executed, as well as few programming concepts.
-I am a noob so I can't gurantee the correctness of this doc.

 ## Boolean Operation

 Boolean value can be encoded in string with `true` or `false`, this is exactly what equal operation returns.
 But, we could use `1` or `0` instead, it is shorter and readily usable with slice.

-Let's call `true` and `false` stringified bollean and `1` and `0` boolean digit.
+Let's call `true` and `false` stringified boolean and `1` and `0` boolean digit.

 The following expression converts stringified boolean to boolean digit.
 Assuming `_` is the operand, you may want to use closure here.